 Career Fairs & Showcases

-Career Fairs and Showcases are opportunities for students to learn more about future employment and begin a networking system for internships, full-time positions, and summer employment opportunities.
+Career Fairs and Showcases are opportunities for students to learn more about future employment and begin a networking system for internships, full-time positions and summer employment opportunities.
 These events are effective methods for employers to connect with new talent and acquaint students with a variety of opportunities.
 To stay informed on upcoming career events, follow us on, LinkedIn, Facebook, Twitter, Instagram and Pinterest, and also visit News & Announcements.

 - Get plenty of rest the night before so you appear refreshed during your contacts with employers.

 - Know why you will be attending the fair and prepare 2-3 relevant questions to ask the employers you'll be meeting.